 - Patch Testing – Hair strand tests and skin patch tests must by law be performed before applying any colours or chemicals of any kind to a person’s hair to prevent the hair from becoming damaged, or an allergic reaction from occurring.
 This is a must including when using organic hair products.

-- Training and Being Sufficiently Instructed – All salons have a duty of care to customers to make sure the stylist in charge of styling the client’s hair is properly and sufficiently trained for the job in hand.
+- Training and Being Sufficiently Instructed – All salons have a duty of care to customers to make sure the stylist in charge of styling the client’s hair is properly and sufficiently trained for the job at hand.
 The stylist should have the correct knowledge to perform certain tasks, for example knowing how long a product should be left on the hair before it needs to be removed for example.
-The stylist should also know what safety precautions to take before proceeding with a treatment to prevent an injury to the client occurring.
-If a trainee is doing the client’s hair, they should already have covered the process and it’s requirements through their training materials but until qualified, should be working under the direction and watchful eye of a fully trained hairdresser.
+The stylist should also know what safety precautions to take before proceeding with a treatment to prevent an injury to the client from occurring.
+If a trainee is doing the client’s hair, they should already have covered the process and its requirements through their training materials but until qualified, should be working under the direction and watchful eye of a fully trained hairdresser.

-- Product Disposal – If chemical products lke perming products, peroxide, powders or colours or any other chemicals used in a salon etc. are not disposed of correctly, it can be harmful to our environment.
+- Product Disposal – If chemical products like perming products, peroxide, powders or colours or any other chemicals used in a salon etc. are not disposed of correctly, it can be harmful to our environment.
 Therefore, the Control of Substances Hazardous to Health (COSHH) 2002 regulations, have set procedures on how salons store, use and dispose of chemical products and salons need to adhere to these by law.

 - PAT testing – The Provision and Use of Work Equipment Regulations Act 1998 states that salons have to regularly get all of their electrical appliances and gadgets tested and maintained to make sure they are safe to use and work as they should.

 “Can I claim compensation form a hairdresser who has ruined my hair?”
 Well, depending on the circumstances, yes you can.
-If your hair has been damaged due to fire, the negligence of the hairdresser, by the wrong chemicals being used or used incorrectly, criminal assault or any other reason, hair damage claims may be brought against the stylist or salon as they have breached their duty of care.
+If your hair has been damaged due to fire, the negligence of the hairdresser, by the wrong chemicals being used or used incorrectly, criminal assault or any other reason, hairdresser injury claims may be brought against the stylist or salon as they have breached their duty of care.